-Details of the Access Agreement commitment for Colchester Institute, South Essex College of Further and Higher Education, and the Edge Hotel School are included within this Access Agreement, Appendices A, B and C. University of Essex Online, delivered by Kaplan Open Learning, is not included in this Access Agreement because of the level of fee charged.
-University Campus Suffolk, via the University of East Anglia, and Writtle College submit their own institutional Access Agreements.
+Details of the Access Agreement commitment for Colchester Institute (continuing students only), South Essex College of Further and Higher Education (continuing students only), and the Edge Hotel School are included within this Access Agreement, Appendices A, B and C. University of Essex Online, delivered by Kaplan Open Learning, is not included in this Access Agreement due to the level of fee charged.